19 Mar How To Handle a Tricky Thyroid

-Ashwagandha: this herb helps lower cortisol and promotes healthy liver and thyroid function.
+Ashwagandha: ashwagandha benefits are amazing!
+This herb helps lower cortisol and promotes healthy liver and thyroid function.

 Maca: Loaded with vitamins, this “superfood” triggers the release of thyroid hormones and keeps the hypothalamus and pituitary gland in check.
 Beyond regulating hormones, it also acts as an excellent energy boosting, providing both physical endurance and mental strength.